Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/Symptoms of Major Depression.md

 You feel anxious
 Depression doesn’t really cause anxiety, but a lot of people experience both conditions at the same time.
 So you might feel nervous, restless, or worried a lot.
 Your heart rate or breathing might change when you start to worry, or you might feel twitchy.

-Feeling anxious?
-Here are 9 ways that can help to relieve anxiety right away.

 Your body aches
 For some people, depression causes physical symptoms like aches, pains and lots of headaches or migraines.
 Other people might be more sensitive to pain than usual.